AbyzlsDev/Space_Traveler/README.md

 **How to play**

-1. Find the SpaceTraveler.exe file and open it
+1. Find the SpaceShooter.exe file and open it

 2. Enjoy